Jimi Hendrix’s 1964/65 Fender Stratocaster (Saville Theater / Sgt. Pepper Strat)

 CBS-era maple Stratocaster?

-Based on the photos, the guitar sported a transition-style logo, and it had a small headstock.
-This means that it was made before late 1965, most likely sometime in 1964.
-By that time, almost all of the guitars were shipped with rosewood fretboards, although Jimi’s Strat had a maple one.
-At the time, this option was available for special orders, so overall – these guitars are pretty unique and hard to come by nowadays.
+Based on the photos, this guitar featured a transition-style logo and a small headstock, indicating it was made before late 1965, most likely sometime in 1964.
+By then, most Stratocasters were shipped with rosewood fretboards, but Jimi’s had a maple one.
+At the time, this was a special-order option, making guitars like this quite rare and highly sought after today.

-Interesting to note that this is the first-ever maple fretboard Stratocaster that Jimi was seen playing.
-Until he picked up this Strat, he was exclusively using rosewood Strats, although later on in his career he definitely leaned more towards maple necks.
+Notably, this was the first maple fretboard Stratocaster Jimi was seen playing.
+Up until this point, he had exclusively used rosewood Strats, although later in his career, he increasingly favored maple necks.

 Saville Theater, June 4th, 1967.

-Although the Monterey Pop Stratocaster is definitely the better-known of the two guitars hand-painted by Hendrix, the Saville Strat was chronologically looking the first one.
-It was finished by June 4th, 1967, when Jimi took it on stage once again at the Saville Theater.
-Also to note – this was a sort of a farewell concert because Hendrix had to leave London due to his work visa expiring soon after.
+Although the Monterey Pop Stratocaster is better known, the Saville Strat was chronologically the first guitar hand-painted by Hendrix.
+It was completed by June 4th, 1967, when Jimi played it again at the Saville Theater.
+This concert was also a kind of farewell, as Hendrix’s work visa was expiring soon after, requiring him to leave London.

-Hendrix painted the guitar with white paint partially on the front, and completely on the back of the body.
-Also on the back, he wrote a poem, reading —
+Hendrix painted the guitar with white paint, partially on the front and completely on the back.
+On the back, he wrote a poem:

 May this be love or just confusion